Facebook and Social Media for Artists

 * Update regularly.
 Very few people will return to a page that's updated once a month or less.
 If they return at all, guess how often they'll return?
 About as often as you update... if that.

 * Decide why you're on Facebook and focus on that.
 What do you want people to know about you and your art?
 How do you intend to get your message across?
 What are your goals and expectations?
 The better you understand and maintain focus on your motivations and intentions, the better others will understand them as well.
 On the flip side, the more disjointed, confusing and unrelated your posts are, the fewer people will follow or friend you.

 * Get to know people gradually, just like in real life.
 Friendships evolve over time.
 Respond to people's posts, "like" their posts, "like" their art, "share" their posts, and maybe-- very occasionally at first-- send them a short supportive or complimentary personal message.

-* If you're looking for feedback or input about your art, offer feedback or input on the work of other artists or art people who you respect or appreciate-- assuming their posts invite those kinds of responses.
+* If you're looking for feedback or input about your art, offer comments or input on the work of other artists or art people who you respect or appreciate-- assuming their posts invite those kinds of responses.

 * Think about who you want to friend and why.
-If someone you want to friend who doesn't know you, briefly explain why you are friending them.
+If you want to friend someone who doesn't know you, briefly explain why you are friending them.
 This is especially important if most or all of your personal information is private and the person you're friending doesn't know who you are.
 Better yet, make as much of your page public as you feel comfortable doing.
-That way, people who don't know you can get a good sense of who you are and decide whether to contact or engage with you personally.
+That way, people who don't know you can get a good sense of who you are and decide whether to friend, contact or engage with you personally.

 * Whatever you do, DON'T ASK PEOPLE FOR MONEY-- especially people you don't even know!

 * Don't post only about yourself.
 Boring.
 Bring others into the conversation.
-There's much much more to life than you, plus the fact that people prefer to visit pages where they can dialogue with others, get informed, share information, learn interesting things, be exposed to different ways of living and thinking, and so on.
+There's much much more to life than you, plus the fact that people prefer to visit pages where they can dialogue with others, get informed, share information, learn new things, be exposed to different ways of living and thinking, and so on.

 * There's no need to call your page "Bill Smith Artist" or "Mary Jones Fine Art" or "Art by John."
 That's being redundant.
 What's important is to use your real name, the one you sign your art with, and format your page in a way that makes it instantly obvious to anyone who visits that they're on the page of an artist.

-* Dont' tag someone in a post or link or comment or thread unless there is a specific reference to them or reason they should know about it.
-For example, do not tag self-promotions, show announcements or images of your art with the names of people who you want to see it.
+* Dont' tag someone in a post, link, comment or thread unless there is a specific reference to them or reason they should know about it.
+For example, do not tag self-promotions, show announcements or images of your art with the names of people you want to see it.
 See reasons above for why you shouldn't do this.
 If you want someone to know about your art or what you're up to, send them a private message instead-- but at all times, make sure you have a really good reason for doing so.
 If it's some version of, "Hi I'm an artist... look at my art," you'd be better off not messaging at all.

 * If you make an event page, do not post or message people repeatedly on it.
 Posting over and over again is really irritating for all of us who either can't come or have no interest.
 Even we who are coming are likely to get tired of post after post after post.
 Those of us who can no longer endure your barrage will be forced to remove your page from our calendars.
 We know you're having an event; thank you for inviting us.
 Now that we've been invited, remind us maybe once or twice between now and whenever it's happening.
 That's more than enough... and best of all, it keeps us on your good side.

 * Don't ask people you don't know to look at your art, go to your website, comment about your art or give you feedback unless you introduce yourself first, ask their permission, and provide some sort of explanation as to why you are contacting them.
 If there's no upside for them to respond other than to spend their valuable time looking at your art and then commenting on it, you're better off not messaging them in the first place.